oilneck/prml_python/README.md

 # Pattern Recognition and Machine Learning (PRML)
 These are codes implementing some algorithms introduced in [ Pattern Recognition and Machine Learning ] (Author: C.M.Bishop).
 Python language used for these implementation.
 ## Required packages
-1 . python 3
+- python 3
-2 . numpy
+- numpy
-3 . matplotlib
+- matplotlib
+### NOTICE
+You need to set PYTHONPATH to the directory where you want to import the module.